area4lib/area4/docs/div-looks.rst

 219. At signs
 220. Telephone emojis
 221. Colons
-222. Less and Greater than
+222. Less and greater than
 223. Curly brackets
 224. [-] emojis
 225. =_=+ emojis
-226. Thinking Emoji
+226. Thinking emojis
-227. *- Divider
+227. *- dividers
+228. Flower emojis

 And more coming soon!